-Commerce LR will be consulted about whether they have a role in the assessment, including: accompanying authorised Communities' officers on a work place visit to provide support; providing information about a business or employer; and requisitioning information from the employer about employee details.
+Commerce LR will be consulted about whether they have a role in the assessment, including: accompanying authorised Department officers on a work place visit to provide support; providing information about a business or employer; and requisitioning information from the employer about employee details.

 Where the parent’s details are known, they should be informed about the nature of the concern, the process involved in an assessment and their views sought on the child’s employment.
 The parent’s permission to interview the child must also be sought.

-Depending on the nature of the concern, other agencies may also be involved including the Western Australia Police (Licensing Enforcement) or the Department of Racing, Gaming and Liquor (regarding possible breaches of the Liquor Licensing Act).
+Depending on the nature of the concern, other agencies may also be involved, including the Western Australia Police (Licensing Enforcement) or the Department of Racing, Gaming and Liquor (regarding possible breaches of the Liquor Licensing Act).
 An interagency strategy meeting may be appropriate to gather relevant information and plan actions to be taken.

-Communities' authorised officers can interview the child and/or any person at the workplace or elsewhere.
+The Department's authorised officers can interview the child and/or any person at the workplace or elsewhere.
 The person is required to answer and should be told that the penalty for refusing to answer or giving false or misleading information is a fine of up to $6,000 (s.195 of the Act).

 The SWA should consider factors such as:

 Where it is assessed that the child’s immediate safety or wellbeing is in danger or may be detrimental to his or her wellbeing, the child may be asked to leave work immediately until a decision about issuing a notice is made.

 All decisions and case plans must be developed and documented in consultation with, and approved by, the manager, Policy and Service Design.